 In her case, the options were to install implants, to install bridgework, or to leave a gap between her teeth after extraction.
 The best option is generally to install the implants, but it is also the most expensive.
 Some dentists, however, do not present their patients with all the options.
 They judge for themselves what they think their patient can afford and only suggest remedies that they assume are within the client’s budget.

 The Sacramento Dentistry Group does not believe this is the right way to practice dentistry.
 It is our policy to let you decide what you can and cannot afford when it comes to your dental health.
 We offer our patients the same dental care we would offer to our family members — the best care available.
 You may not be able to afford the highest standard of treatment and in that case we can present less expensive options, because they do exist and they will also “get the job done.”
-To quote Dr. Brian Steele:
+Ultimately, we respect the choices you make.
+The bottom line is, we care about you!

 How We Can Help